pyroinventor/Eagle-Project---Fairground-Shelves/README.md

 In addition to the deptartment's needs, I did my best to optimize the shelf designs to efficiently use up 4 x 8 plywood sheathing and 8 foot 2 x 4s to reduce lumber costs.

-I was initially going to use all hybrid shelving (2x4 frames with plywood shelf tops), but the woodworking dept. required the vertical space flexibility of stadium shelves.
+I was initially going to use all hybrid shelving (2x4 frames with plywood shelf tops), but the woodworking dept. required the vertical space and flexibility of stadium shelves.

 After some back and forth I came up with a combo of shelving styles; stadium and hybrid.
 ![hybrid_shelves_in_building_stadium](https://github.com/pyroinventor/Eagle-Project---Fairground-Shelves/assets/77114423/2af5fb71-599d-41ef-bf0b-c6e0060f96cd)